After Care for Porcelain Veneers

 Under most normal biting and chewing situations, your porcelain veneers should hold up just fine.
 But your veneers weren’t designed to withstand some of the punishing things people do with their teeth.

 Never chew on hard objects other than foods, such as pens and fingernails.
 This also includes ice cubes and hard candies.
 Which you should only suck, never chew.

 Don’t use your teeth as tools.
 This includes pliers, scissors, or nutcrackers.
 Your natural teeth weren’t designed for that, and neither were your veneers.
 Both can chip or crack by this kind of activity.

 Like your natural teeth, porcelain veneers are subject to breaking under extreme forces.
 It’s important to take precautions to guard your teeth when the situation might put them under undue stress.
 If you play sports, even non-contact sports like basketball and bicycling, wear a mouthguard.

 If you have bruxism or TMJ, you should also wear a mouthguard to protect your porcelain veneers.
 Uneven bite forces can increase the risk of breaking your veneers by 8 times or more.

-We will give you more specific care instructions after your veneers are placed, but if you want to talk about getting porcelain veneers in Philadelphia, please call (610) 272-0828 or contact Dental Excellence of Blue Bell.
+We will give you more specific care instructions after we place your veneers, but if you want to talk about getting porcelain veneers in Philadelphia, please call 610-272-0282 or contact Dental Excellence of Blue Bell.